By Team MyGate

-Model Bye-laws are rules formed by societies to self-regulate their activities and to control the actions of its members.
-These bye-laws are provided and approved by higher authorities (government bodies, legislative authorities).
-Model bye-laws of a co-operative housing society could vary from one state to another in their particulars, yet the basic framework and nomenclature remain the same.
+Society Bye-laws are rules formed by housing societies to self-regulate their activities and to control the actions of its members.
+Housing society bye laws are provided and approved by higher authorities (government bodies, legislative authorities).
+Society Laws could vary from one state to another in their particulars, yet the basic framework and nomenclature remain the same.
 Let’s briefly explore distinctive categories for each component of the functioning of a society.
-These are broad categories that cover every aspect of operating a co-operative housing society, be it holding a meeting, issuing shares to members, collecting dues from them, conducting Elections, allotting parking spaces or putting out a circular on the notice board.
+These are broad categories that cover every aspect of housing society rules and regulations, be it holding a meeting, issuing shares to members, collecting dues from them, conducting Elections, allotting parking spaces or putting out a circular on the notice board.